Starnsworth/TS3xDiscordBridge/README.md

 function: Sundays & Tuesdays, check in 3x to ensure valid data.

-TODO: Timer Functionality to check in at the correct times.
+==DONE: Timer Functionality to check in at the correct times.

-TODO: slash command so staff can create custom times to sound off.
+==DONE: slash command so staff can create custom times to sound off.

 function: Compare users & sound off.

-TODO: Method to Build list of users who have reacted to the noti.
+==DONE: Method to Build list of users who have reacted to the noti.

-TODO: Method to build list of users currently in teamspeak - overall presence in the TS is good enough, we dont need a channel ID.
+==DONE: Method to build list of users currently in teamspeak - overall presence in the TS is good enough, we dont need a channel ID.

-TODO: Parse that huge string that gets returned on 'clientlist -uid' Need Nickname & uid.
+==DONE: Parse that huge string that gets returned on 'clientlist -uid' Need Nickname & uid.

-TODO: Appropriate storage of information.
+==DONE:  Appropriate storage of information.
 Guess JSON would work with a properly implimented 'users' class.
 Look to migrate to something else.
 TinyDB?
 Mongo? maria?

+==DONE: DOING Compare User lists

-TODO: Compare User lists, Ping discord users where no match is found.
+TODO: Ping discord users where no match is found.

 TODO: Cleanup debug behaviour.

 ### Stretch Goals;
 TODO: Properly Impliment logging, failure states, and exceptions.

+==DONE: Refactor the code so it's nicer...
+But fuck that.

-TODO: Refactor the code so it's nicer...
+TODO: Refactor the code (again) so it's nice (again)...
 But fuck that.

 ### Really Stretchy Goals (Like Probably not happening);
 TODO: Impliment a webdashboard to easily relate discord users to teamspeak UUIDs